-Flashback: Hot Jazz vs Cold Blizzard – Martin Sparks at the Parting Glass 12/12/08
+Flashback: Hot Jazz vs Cold Blizzard – Melvin Sparks at the Parting Glass 12/12/08

 December 12th marks an interesting anniversary in the Nippertown live music annals.

 Twelve years ago in 2008, a small concert took place in the comfortable confines of the back music room in Saratoga’s famed Parting Glass Pub.
 But this story includes some twists and turns highlighting the unpredictable and rocky nature of this kooky “only for the brave” business that many Nippertown readers find themselves in.